Municipal Election Information

 Free Transportation to Voting Places

 Kingston Transit and Kingston Access Bus will be offering free transportation for electors on both Advance Voting Day and Voting Day between 9:00 a.m. and 9:00 p.m.
-Electors using Kingston Transit will need to show their Voter Information Notice.
+Electors using Kingston Transit will need to show their Voter Information Notice on both the ride to and from their voting place.

 Free transportation on Kingston Access Bus will be for registered users of that service only and when reserving their transportation the elector will have to identify which voting place they are going to.